NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/C/Charlatan's Gloves.md

 **Bulk** L; **Size** med
 **Usage** worngloves

 Tiny silver hooks decorate these fine silk gloves.
-They grant a +1 item bonus to Thievery and allow you to cast [[Spells/Telekinetic Hand|Telekinetic Hand]] as an innate occult spell.
+They grant a +1 item bonus to Thievery and allow you to cast [[Telekinetic Hand|Telekinetic Hand]] as an innate occult spell.

 *Source: Pathfinder GM Core*
 *ORC*